SAADSARKI/apollo-federation-gitstart-assessment/apollo-federation/NOTES.md

 - This was needed because the composition flow still needs to return a `Supergraph<Satisfiable>` even when we skip the validation

 ### `tests/composition_tests.rs`
+- Preserved 4 existing integration tests that verify end-to-end composition
-- New test file with 5 tests covering the implemented functions
+- Added 6 new unit tests covering the implemented functions
 - Tests both success and error cases
+- Total: 10 tests ensuring comprehensive coverage

 ## Things That Could Be Improved